Right to be Forgotten

-It is not the same as removal of material from the internet, but if information is no longer available in a search result, it can have the same effect.
+It is not the same as removal of material from the internet, but if information is no longer available in a search result, it can have largely the same effect.

 How do I get the Right to be Forgotten?

 Requests can be made for various reasons, for example if an individual has been mentioned in a newspaper article, gone bankrupt or been accused of a crime such as fraud.
 It could also be used for the removal of embarrassing pictures, or if you have been a victim of libel.
-The usual request will be for the removal of results which contain someone's name.

 How is an application for the Right to be Forgotten made?

+Applications are submitted to each search engine using a specific form.
 If material is going to be removed, the request to the internet search engine has to include the correct information, such as the specific URLs to be removed, and an explanation of why the removal should take place, within the scope of the European Court's ruling.

 Each request is then examined on a case by case basis by the internet search engine.